Henry W. Grady

 Henry Woodfin Grady (May 24, 1850 – December 23, 1889) was an American journalist and orator who helped reintegrate the states of the Confederacy into the Union after the American Civil War.
-Grady encouraged the industrialization of the South.
-He was praised by contemporaries and by authors Shavin and Galphin as a civic promoter, political strategist and captivating speaker, and by Atlanta journalist Frederick Allen as a visionary.
+Grady encouraged the industrialization of the postbellum South, which Grady referred to as "The New South."
+He was praised by contemporaries and by authors Shavin and Galphin as a civic promoter, political strategist, and captivating speaker, and by Atlanta journalist Frederick Allen as a visionary.
 However, in modern times, Grady's arguments for the need for white supremacy in the post–Civil War South have resulted in his legacy being seen as mixed and overtly racist.
 Grady's name has been removed from several schools including Atlanta's former Grady High School.
 Grady was the father-in-law of Federal Reserve Chairman Eugene Robert Black and grandfather of banker and World Bank President Eugene R. Black Sr.

 Early life

-As a teenager, Henry Grady experienced fierce Civil War fighting in his home state of Georgia and his father William was killed by a Union soldier.
+As a teenager, Henry Grady experienced fierce Civil War fighting in his home state of Georgia.
+His father William Sammons Grady was a Confederate States Army officer who died of wounds received at the Battle of the Crater.
 After his father's death, he was raised by his mother Anne in Athens, Georgia.
 He was educated in the classical tradition of a southern gentleman of the time at the University of Georgia (Bachelor of Arts in 1868).
 In 1867, he became a member of the Phi Kappa Literary Society, and later attended the University of Virginia to study law, but became especially interested in the Greek and Anglo-Saxon languages, history, and literature, which led to a career in journalism.

-Grady was a lifelong devoted member of the Chi Phi Fraternity.
-He was a charter member of the Eta Chapter of Chi Phi at the University of Georgia.
+Grady was a charter member of the Eta chapter of Chi Phi at the University of Georgia.
 In 1882 he was elected as the first Grand Alpha (National President) from the south after the union of the Northern and Southern Orders of Chi Phi in 1871.